 Best types of tea to eat their leaves

 The most common tea types to be eaten are high end, good quality green teas.

 One of the main reasons for this is that green tea is less processed and contains more antioxidants than regular black tea.

 Another point is that they are more tender and have a sweeter taste, so they are more enjoyable to eat.

-While eating tea leaves isn’t such a widely spread practice, these are some type of teas that are eaten as they are or used in recipes relatively often:
+While eating tea leaves isn’t such a widely spread practice, there are some type of teas that are eaten as they are or used in recipes “relatively” often.